 - For more information

-What is asthma?
 Asthma is a chronic condition that makes the lungs' airways swell and inflame.
 The muscles around the bronchial tubes in the lungs tighten, causing the airways to become sensitive and restricted.
-Thicker mucus is produced which contributes to the narrowing of the airways in the lungs as well.
+Thicker mucus is also produced, which contributes to the narrowing of the airways in the lungs.

 Symptoms of asthma may include: